 |

-With all conditions met we can now finally make
+With all conditions met we can now finally make our kernel module.

 1 |